Akif9748/akf-forum/README.md

 - `/errors/error` will change, better error page.
 - Redirect query.
 - middleware for timeouts
-- DELETED USERS: USERLIST
 - Will fix API
-- if admin you van see deleted messages.

 ## Roadmap
 ### User